Universality for non-linear convex variational problems: Introduction

 Related to the numerical methods of Partial Differential Equations (PDEs), two particular frameworks are attracted in recent years to the scientific computing community: the application of Tensor Numerical Methods \cites{BSU,FN,FHN,BK} and the Deep Neural Networks (DNNs) \cites{Petersen2,Weinan1,Raissi1,Raissi2,Sheng}.
 Concerning the use of these methods in engineering and industrial applications, among the family of tensor-based methods, the Proper Generalized Decomposition (PGD) has been used , among others, in surgery simulations \cite{Niroomandi}, design optimization \cites{Ammar,Leygue}, data-driven applications \cite{Gonzalez}, elastodynamic \cite{Boucinha}, as well in structural damage identification \cite{Coelho}.

-In this paper we would to propose a mathematical framework that includes, among others, the use of tensors formats and DNNs to solve a problem related with the minimization of an elliptic and differentiable functional $\mathcal E:\X \longrightarrow \R,$ defined over a reflexive Banach space $\X.$ The proposed methodology is based in a non-probabilistic supervised learning approach as we will explain below.
+Here, we propose a generalization of the use of the Proper Generealized Decomposition studied in \cite{FN}.
+Concretely, we would to propose a mathematical framework that includes, among others, the use of tensors formats and DNNs to solve the problem